jelmervdl/send-to-prowl/README.md

 Credits
 =======
 The browser action icon, `56-cloud.png`, is part of the [Glyphish Free](http://glyphish.com/) icon set, and has been resized to a square image.
+The icon shown in the extensions list is an adaptation of the original [Prowl app](http://www.prowlapp.com) icon.